Ready to say goodbye to student loan debt for good? Learn More

 Pension Exemptions

-Pensions for various kinds of employees are exempt, including police, firefighters, municipal employees, and city, county, and state employees.
+Pensions for various kinds of employees are exempt, including police officers, firefighters, municipal employees, and employees of city, county, or state government.

-Tax-exempt retirement accounts, such as 403(b)s, 401(k)s, profit-sharing, as well as money purchase plans, SIMPLE IRAs, SEP and defined benefit plans, are exempt under Section 522.
+Tax-exempt retirement accounts — 403(b)s, 401(k)s, profit-sharing accounts, money purchase plans, SIMPLE IRAs, SEP and defined benefit plans — are exempt under Section 522.

 Insurance

-You can protect life insurance proceeds if your insurance policy prohibits using the proceeds to pay creditors.
+• Life insurance proceeds, if your insurance policy prohibits using the proceeds to pay creditors

-The cash surrender value of life insurance up to $100,000 is exempt.
-But note that contributions made in the past 48 months are excluded.
+• The cash surrender value of life insurance, up to $100,000, except contributions made in the past 48 months

-You can protect a group life insurance policy or its proceeds.
+• ,Group life insurance policy or its proceeds

-Homeowners' insurance proceeds are exempt for a year after receipt, up to the homestead amount under the law.
+• Homeowners' insurance proceeds, for a year after receipt, up to the homestead amount under the law

 Alimony and Child Support